richardghirst/PiBits/ServoBlaster/README.txt

 "make install_autostart" will create those files, plus perform the necessary changes to make servoblaster be automatically loaded at boot.

+Note that there are three different ways of referring to a specific servo control pin: by servo number, by GPIO pin on the processor, or by pin number on the P1 header on the Pi itself.
+The following table shows the mapping between these number schemes:

+                 Servo    GPIO number     P1 Pin
+                   0           4             7
+                   1          17            11
+                   2          18            12
+                   3          21            13
+                   4          22            15
+                   5          23            16
+                   6          24            18
+                   7          25            22

 The driver uses DMA channel 0, and PWM channel 1.
 It makes no attempt to protect against other code using those peripherals.
 It sets the relevant GPIO pins to be outputs when the driver is loaded, so please ensure that you are not